-Our present study from a large comprehensive survey in a nationally-representative sample of Chinese adults indicated that the prevalence of chronic cough was 3.6% in Chinese adults aged 20 years or older, and increased with age from 2.4% in individuals aged 20-49 years to 6.0% in those aged 50 years or older.
-Consistent with other previous epidemiological studies, we used 3 months as the cutoff duration for chronic cough which has been widely used in the epidemiologic survey of chronic cough in general population[27-29].
+prevalence increased with age from 2.4% in individuals aged 20-49 years to 6.0% in those aged 50 years or older.
+Consistent with previous epidemiological studies, we used 3 months as the cut-off duration for chronic cough, which has been widely used in epidemiological surveys of chronic cough in the general population [27-29].

-The prevalence of 3.6% in the present study is very similar to the value of 3.48% among adults aged 40 years or older based on the same criterion reported by Won et al from the Korean National Health and Nutrition Examination survey of 2010-2016[29], and was also similar to the 4% prevalence reported in adults aged 20 and older in Denmark using an 8-week or more duration of chronic cough[30].
-The prevalence of 3.6% in the present study was higher than the value of 1.7% among the general population aged 40 years or older reported by Omori et al in Japan, in which chronic cough was defined as having both cough and phlegm for at least 3 months of the year and for at least 2 consecutive years, or as receiving any treatment for chronic bronchitis at the time of recruitment[31].
-However, the prevalence of 3.6% in the present study was far lower than the estimation of 7.9% of prevalence in the global general adults using the 3 months cut-off definition reported from a systematic review and meta-analysis by Song[1] and the 16% of prevalence in Northern Europe from the Respiratory Health in Northern Europe (RHINE) III cohort using the definition of chronic cough lacking a specified timeframe, but described as protracted and troublesome[32].
-Existing chronic cough prevalence data vary widely which might be due to differences in survey method, sample populations, definition, and ethnicity.
+The prevalence of 3.6% in the present study is very similar to the value of 3.48% found among adults aged 40 years or older based on the same criterion reported by Won et~al. [29] from the Korean National Health and Nutrition Examination survey of 2010-2016 and was also similar to the 4% prevalence reported in Denmark in adults aged 20 years and older using an \geqslant 8-week duration of chronic cough [30].
+The prevalence of 3.6% in the present study was higher than the value of 1.7% among the general population aged 40 years or older reported by $O{MORI}~et~al$.
+[31] in Japan, in which chronic cough was defined as having both cough and phlegm for at least 3 months of the year and for at least 2 consecutive years, or as receiving any treatment for chronic bronchitis at the time of recruitment.
+However, the prevalence of 3.6% in the present study was far lower than the estimation of 7.9% in the global general adult population using the 3 months cut-off definition reported from a systematic review and meta-analysis by Song et al. [1] and the 16% prevalence in Northern Europe from the Respiratory Health in Northern Europe (RHINE) III cohort using a definition of chronic cough lacking a specified timeframe but described as protracted and troublesome [32].
+Existing chronic cough prevalence data vary widely, which might be due to differences in survey method, sample populations, definition and ethnicity.

-By contrast, a recent meta-analysis of several Chinese studies showed that the prevalence of chronic cough was 6.22% (95% CI 5.03-7.41%) in Chinese adults[33].
-However, the studies included in this pooled analysis were of small sample sizes often conducted in specific regions of China, and used different diagnostic criteria and sampling methods.
+By contrast, a recent meta-analysis of several Chinese studies showed that the prevalence of chronic cough was 6.22% (95% CI 5.03-7.41%) in Chinese adults [33].
+However, the studies included in this pooled analysis were of small sample sizes often conducted in specific regions of China and using different diagnostic criteria and sampling methods.
 Therefore, this reported prevalence may not be representative of the real prevalence of chronic cough in China.

-Most previous reports from clinics showed that prevalence of chronic cough was greater in women[34, 35].
-However, we observed that men had a higher prevalence than women in the representative general adults.
-The higher prevalence of chronic cough in men might be partly due to higher smoking rate in men with 47.2% than in women with 2.7%[36].
-In addition, the other possible explanation is that women have a heightened cough reflex sensitivity, resulting in more hospital visits for their cough[37].
+Most previous reports from clinics showed that prevalence of chronic cough was greater in women [34, 35].
+However, we observed that men had a higher prevalence than women in the representative general adult population.
+The higher prevalence of chronic cough in men might be partly due to higher smoking rates in men (47.2%) than in women (2.7%) [36].
+Another possible explanation is that women have a heightened cough reflex sensitivity, resulting in more hospital visits for their cough [37].